Golden Zebra Loach (Botia Histrionica) Species Profile & Care Guide

 |GH||5 - 10|

-Origins of the Golden Zebra Loach
+Natural Habitat of the Golden Zebra Loach

 The Golden Zebra Loach is found in the Indian state of Manipur, in the Yunnan Province in China in the upper Ayeyarwady River basin, and throughout much of Myanmar including the Sittaung, Ayeyarwady, Ataran and Salween river drainages.
 They are also believed to live in the streams of western Thailand.